peteroupc/peteroupc.github.io/randomgendoc.md

      |      - 'urands' is a list of "u-rands", or partially-sampled uniform random numbers.
 Each u-rand is a list of two items, namely a multiple of 1/2^X, followed by X.  For example, the following generates a list of five empty
      |      u-rands: `[[0,0] for i in range(5)]`.
      |      - 'icdf' is a procedure that takes three arguments: u, ubits, digitplaces,
-     |         and returns a number within 2^-digitplaces of the true inverse
+     |         and returns a number within 2^-digitplaces of the True inverse
      |         CDF (inverse cumulative distribution function, or quantile function)
      |         of u/2^ubits, and is monotonic for a given value of `digitplaces`.
      |      - 'digitplaces' is an accuracy expressed as a number of bits after the